-A vibrant new look at the American Revolution's first months, from the author of the bestseller The Admirals
+A vibrant look at the American Revolution’s first months, from the author of the bestseller The Admirals.

 When we reflect on our nation’s history, the American Revolution can feel almost like a foregone conclusion.
 In reality, the first weeks and months of 1775 were very tenuous, and a fractured and ragtag group of colonial militias had to coalesce rapidly to have even the slimmest chance of toppling the mighty British Army.